-Last year, we got to see The Bold and the Beautiful’s Julius Avant, patriarch of the fractured Avant dynasty, onscreen.
-And now the actor who plays him, Obba Babatundé, has a very special milestone to celebrate.
+It’s been too long since we’ve seen The Bold and the Beautiful’s Julius Avant, patriarch of the fractured Avant dynasty, onscreen.
+In real life, though, the actor who plays him, Obba Babatundé, has a very special milestone to celebrate.

 Happy Birthday, Obba Babatunde!

-He found employment via several off-Broadway plays, and first gained recognition and acclaim when he joined the 1976 touring company of Guys and Dolls, starring Leslie Uggams and Richard Roundtree.
+He found employment via several off-Broadway plays and first gained recognition and acclaim when he joined the 1976 touring company of Guys and Dolls, starring Leslie Uggams and the late Richard Roundtree.

 Babatundé made his Broadway debut in a 1978 production of Timbuktu!, and he received a Tony Award nomination for his turn as C.C.
 White in a 1982 mounting of Dreamgirls.
 Soon after, he began to focus his intentions on moving into the film and TV world.